A Biker's Travel Guide to Bhopal

 Van Vihar is located just next to the Upper Lake.
 It is declared as a National Park in 1953.
 It occupies an area of 4.45 sq km where varieties of the animals are kept in their natural habitat.

 This National Park has easy access by road.
 TIP - You can even avail a bicycle on rent at the entrance of the Van Vihar.
-The animals such as Tiger, Lion, Bear, Crocodile, Snakes etc.are kept inside the closed area as per the norms of Central Zoo Authority.
+The animals such as tigers, Lion, bears, crocodiles, Snakes etc. are kept inside the closed area as per the norms of the Central Zoo Authority.
 Animals like sambar, Blue Bull, Black Buck etc. are allowed to roam freely.

 9 AM to 6 PM (except Fridays)

 This archaeological museum was started in 1971.
 This Museum has preserved tools, equipment, coins, manuscripts, stone sculptures of the 2nd century.
-Visit this Museum will take you to the Stone Age, 3000 years back.
-If encountering social cultures of that period inspires you, it is definitely worth a visit.
+Visit this Museum and take you to the Stone Age, 3000 years back.
+If encountering the social cultures of that period inspires you, it is definitely worth a visit.